 But, no case is perfect.

 A big problem with this case is the hole cut for the headphone port.
 The original iPhone had a recessed headphone port and you had to use 3.5mm audio cables with a slim connector.
 Every iPhone since the original iPhone fixed this silly design problem, but this case brings that problem back.
-Luckily, 3.5mm audio cables with a slim connector are inexpensive and easy to come by.
+Luckily, 3.5mm audio cables with a slim connector are inexpensive and easy to find (1, 2).

-A lesser problem with this case is the holes cut for the camera, headphone port, and Lightning connector collect a lot of dust (probably from whatever is lurking in your pocket).
-Using a can of compressed air every once and a while will remedy this and you can easily use your shirt edge to wipe off the dust from say the camera lens.
+A lesser problem with this case are the holes cut for the camera, headphone port, and Lightning connector collecting a lot of dust (probably from whatever is lurking in your pocket).
+Using a can of compressed air will remedy this problem, and you can easily use your shirt edge to wipe dust from the camera lens.

 A minor problem with this case, which depends on the color you get, is how it can stain.
 I have seen the red leather case pickup a lot of junk on the backside and begin to discolor (from what I have seen it turns black).
 I have not had this problem with the black leather case.
 Of course, this problem will vary from person to person and is very situational.

-These few problems were not bad enough to keep me from buying and continuing to use this case.
-For $40 the Apple Leather Case is well made and will keep your iPhone in great condition for when it is time to sell it.
+Those few problems were not bad enough to keep me from buying and continuing to use this case.
+For $40 the Apple Leather Case is well made and will keep your iPhone in great condition when it comes time to sell it.